MarkMacArdle/cs50/README.md

 ## Pset8
 1. [Finance](https://docs.cs50.net/2019/x/psets/8/finance/finance.html): build out a website with Flask, Bootstrap and SQLite that allows users sign up, log in and then buy or sell stocks on multiple forms and webpages.

+## Final Project
+Stock market gamification.
+[Repo here](https://github.com/MarkMacArdle/stock_game) and [playable version here](http://ec2co-ecsel-5zub5659xyt4-1820632623.us-east-1.elb.amazonaws.com:5000/).

+Built off the pset8 to make a game from the stock market data pulled from IEX's api.
+Logos from companies on the Nasdaq 100 move with the stock price movements from the last full trading day.
+You play a little spaceman trying to jump up these stocks and sit on rising stocks to make money.

+The game front end was made with the Phaser 3 Javascript library and it runs on a Flask server.
+I ran that in an Alpine Linux Docker container and hosted it on AWS ECS.
+The highscores are kept in a MongoDB on Mongo Atlas.